mintproject/mic/docs/model_configuration/04-step2.md

+## Step 2:  Trace your model execution

+This is under development

-## Step 2:  Specify the inputs and parameters of your model component
+Specify the inputs and parameters of your model component

 [Skip background explanation](#how-to-perform-this-step)